-Getting plenty of exercise and playing sports is good for our overall health.
-It also adds pleasure and a sense of well-being to our lives.
+Getting plenty of exercise and playing sports is good for overall health.
+It also adds pleasure and a sense of well-being.

-Almost any sport will place at least some stress on your spine, some more than others.
-That is why it is important to keep the muscles and ligaments that support your spine flexible and strong.
+Almost any sport places some stress on your spine.
+That is why it's important to keep the muscles and ligaments that support your spine flexible and strong.
 A healthy spine can help prevent many sports injuries.

 Getting these muscles to the point where they support your spine well is called core strengthening.
-Ask your health care provider or physical therapist about these strengthening exercises.
+Ask your doctor or physical therapist about these strengthening exercises.

-Although bicycling strengthens the muscles of your legs, it does not do much for the muscles around your spine itself.
-Bending your lower spine forward while arching your upper back for long periods of time can strain your back and neck muscles.
+Although bicycling strengthens the muscles of your legs, it does not do much for the muscles around your spine.
+Bending your lower spine forward while arching your upper back for long periods can strain your back and neck muscles.
 Mountain biking on uneven surfaces can cause jarring and sudden compressions (squeezing) on the spine.

-Some tips to help make bicycling easier on your back are:
+Tips to help make bicycling easier on your back include: